-The DSI-NRF Centre of Excellence in Mathematical and Statistical Sciences (CoE-MaSS) receives funding from the national Department of Science and Innovation (DSI), which is administered by the National Research Foundation (NRF) and the Host Institution, Wits University.
-This research funding is administered across the 16 partner institutions that make up the CoE-MaSS.
+The DSI-NRF Centre of Excellence in Mathematical and Statistical Sciences (CoE-MaSS) receives funding from the national Department of Science and Innovation (DSI), which is administered by the National Research Foundation (NRF) and the CoE-MaSS Host Institution, Wits University.
+This research funding is administered across all of the Nodes that make up the CoE-MaSS.

 What do we fund?

-The Centre reports to the NRF on 5 main Key Performance Areas (KPAs), namely:
+The Centre reports to the DSI-NRF on 5 Key Performance Areas (KPAs) namely:

-- Research (incl. publications, writing retreats to train emerging researchers to develop publications, mini-sabbaticals, research collaborations, etc.)
+- Research (incl. publications, writing retreats to train emerging researchers to develop publications, specific research projects addressing CoE-MaSS priorities, collaborative research projects, etc.)

-- Education and Training (incl. short course training, MaSS staff capacity development, etc.)
+- Education and Training (incl. accredited short course training, non-accredited workshops and symposia, MaSS staff capacity development, etc.)

-- Service rendering (incl. community engagement activities, academic citizenship in MaSS, etc.)
+- Service rendering (incl. community engagement activities, academic citizenship in MaSS fields, etc.)

 - Information brokerage (incl. science communication, technical reports for industry partners, etc.)

 As such, applications for funding must cover requests for funding in one or more of these areas.
-The Centre also highlights that research outputs arising, as well as co-funding obtained from other sources are also key factors that are considered in determining funding success.
+The Centre highlights that research outputs and leveraged funding (co-funding for activities obtained from other sources, e.g. your Dept/Faculty/University Research Office, industry, government, philanthropies, etc.) are additional key factors considered in determining funding application success.

-Organisers of events are reminded that the CoE-MaSS is funded by South African taxpayer funds and we have a mandate to focus on developing South African citizens and permanents residents working in the MaSS fields in the first instance.
+Organisers of events (conferences, workshops, training activities, etc.) are reminded that the CoE-MaSS is funded by South African taxpayer funds and, as such, we have a mandate to focus on developing South African citizens and permanents residents working in the MaSS fields in the first instance.
 As such, the Centre will funds all nationalities at our events but with the following proviso:

-- Postgrad student/Postdoctoral fellow attendance: At least 75% of all CoE-MaSS-funded postgrads/postdocs must be South African citizens or permanent residents.
+- Emerging Researcher attendance (postgrads and postdocs): At least 75% of all CoE-MaSS-funded postgrads/postdocs must be South African citizens or permanent residents.
 Should an event have an excess of international postgrads/postdocs in attendance over and above this 3:1-minimum ratio, the balance of these international delegates would need to be funded from alternative funding streams.
-It would be the responsibility of the Local Organising Committee / delegates to source alternative funds.
+It would be the responsibility of the Local Organising Committee / delegates to source any alternative funds required.